rclone/rclone/docs/content/commands/rclone_mount.md

 cost of using disk space.

-Note that files are written back to the remote only when they are closed and if they haven't been accessed for --vfs-write-back second.
+Note that files are written back to the remote only when they are closed and if they haven't been accessed for `--vfs-write-back` seconds.
 If rclone is quit or dies with files that haven't been uploaded, these will be uploaded next time rclone is run with the same flags.